anuvyklack/GitHub-Issues-Processing/README.md

 * Then run duplicates.py script.

 ### WARNING:
-if you use two-factor authentication you need to create personal access token, and use it in the password field. https://github.com/settings/tokens
+If you use two-factor authentication you need to create personal access token, and use it in the password field. https://github.com/settings/tokens